lipido/paperdown/README.md

 - `template/html/style.css`: CSS file to customize the appearance of the HTML-based PDF output.
 This offers more flexibility for styling compared to the LaTeX route.
 - `template/docx/docx.pandoc-template`: controls how OpenXML is generated from the Markdown meta-data contents for the DOCX output.
 - `template/docx/styles.docx`: A DOCX file used as a reference to define styles for the DOCX output.
 Edit this file to customize DOCX styles.

+### Live preview with CodeBraid Preview
+You can take advantage of this extension, that allows you to see a more camera-ready version of the Markdown, as well as supporting all the features (cross-references, bibliography, etc).

+There is a current limitation: equations are not correctly numbered and cross-referenced in the live preview, since CodeBraid forces to use `katex` a formula engine, which do not support cross-referencing.
+Don't worry, the generated PDFs and DOCX work correctly.

 ## Contributing